How to take a (proper) Holiday

 5. Take a break from books and podcasts related to your business

-(And trust me, you’ll find that more you switch off from thinking about business, the more you’ll you have inspired ideas that just pop in to your mind while you are doing something entirely unrelated – so definitely take a notebook or use your phone to capture them ready for when you come home).
+(And trust me, you’ll find that the more you switch off from thinking about business, the more you’ll have inspired ideas that just pop into your mind while you are doing something entirely unrelated – so definitely take a notebook or use your phone to capture them ready for when you come home).

 7. Banish the Guilt

 A lot of people feel guilty taking a proper holiday because they feel they “should” be around to respond to all enquiries and emails, but here’s the thing: Your clients and customers understand that you need holidays too (as long as you are not going off as soon as they join your 6 week programme, or disappearing without any warning right before an important deadline!).
 In fact the thing you should really feel guilty about is not giving yourself enough breaks and time off – because you simply can’t serve your clients to the level they deserve if you are burned out, or be fully present with your friends and family if you are overwhelmed and exhausted by the demands of your business.
 You serve and take care of those around you best when you take good care of yourself.